jeffmikels/mattermost_api_dart/doc/MattermostExportsApi.md

 );

-final exportName = exportName_example; // String | The name of the export file to download
+final String exportName = 'exportName_example'; // String | The name of the export file to download

 try {
   await client.exports.downloadExport(exportName);